 The 11.7-acre Waters Landing Local Park is located off Waters Landing Drive.
 This local park offers a children's playground, a softball field, a football/soccer field, a multi-use field and two tennis courts.
 A picnic shelter with five picnic tables and a grill are available to residents and visitors.
-Restrooms are provided from April to October.

 Black Hill Regional Park encompasses more than 2,000 acres and is located on the northwestern edges of the plan area.
-This regional park offers many recreational features, including sports fields, trails and nature programs.
+This regional park offers many recreational features, including boat rentals, trails and nature programs.

-There are no other publicly-owned facilities within in the proposed master plan boundary.
+There are no other publicly-owned facilities within the proposed master plan boundary.